Larenz Tate: Career

 Following appearances in such television series as 21 Jump Street and The Wonder Years, Tate was cast in the television movie The Women of Brewster Place before receiving the recurring role of Steve Urkel's nemesis, Willie Fuffner, in the sitcom Family Matters.
 He also appeared as Curtis, a grandson of Redd Foxx's character on the CBS series The Royal Family.
 Foxx died of a heart attack a month after The Royal Family debuted, and a reworking with Jackée Harry as part of the cast failed to save the series.

-After numerous acting roles on television, collaborative filmmaking siblings Albert and Allen Hughes approached him to star in their debut feature Menace II Society in late 1992.
+After numerous acting roles on television, collaborative filmmaking siblings Albert and Allen Hughes approached him to star in their debut feature Menace II Society in 1993.
 In the film, Tate portrayed "O-Dog", a trigger-happy teenager.
-Frederick I. Douglass of the Baltimore Afro-American opined Tate's performance in the film made it an instant classic.
+Frederick I. Douglass of the Baltimore Black-American opined Tate's performance in the film made it an instant classic.
 Tate had a regular role on the short-lived television series South Central (1994) as Andre.

 Tate acted in The Inkwell (1994) as Drew.
 One reviewer praised his performance and called Tate a "promising" actor.
 However, in negative reviews Tate was seen as "overacting" and compared unfavorably to Jim Carrey.
 In 1995, Tate portrayed Vietnam veteran Anthony Curtis in the Hughes brothers' Dead Presidents.
 A film reviewer stated Tate proved he could play sympathetic characters with his performance in the film.

 He took on the role of love-stricken young poet Darius in Love Jones (1997).
 Critic Jay Carr found Tate "engaging" in the role.
 Tate also played Kenny in The Fresh Prince of Bel-Air in the episode "That's No Lady, That's My Cousin", which was produced by Quincy Jones who Tate would later portray in the 2004 film Ray.

 In 1997, Tate appeared as Ford Lincoln Mercury in The Postman.
 He played Frankie Lymon in the biopic Why Do Fools Fall in Love (1998).
 One critic praised Tate's dancing prowess in the film.
 He was the lead character, Neville, in 2000's Love Come Down.

 Throughout the 2000s, Tate continued his film career.
 Tate portrayed Vin Diesel's drug officer partner in A Man Apart (2003), with his other film work including Biker Boyz (2003), Crash (2004), and Waist Deep (2006).
 Tate was featured in R&B singer Ashanti's 2003 released music video Rain on Me, where he played the jealous, abusive spouse of Ashanti.
 The video touched on the subject of domestic abuse.
 In the video game 187 Ride or Die, Tate voices the main character, Buck.